bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 *Click, zzzzuuuuuiiii, duk, click*

-"Eh's like a toy, Adri!
+"Eh's like a toy, Adri'!
 A' could keep press'en this buttom all day."
 She was like hypnotized of it.